 Their authentication mechanisms also support perfect forward secrecy, meaning that some portion of their encryption system is constantly changing.
-This means that the encryption keys they were using a year ago are slightly different from the encryption keys they're using now.
+This means that the encryption keys they were using merely an hour ago are slightly different from the encryption keys they're using now.
 So, in the case of a data breach, you can have more peace of mind that your data will remain safe.

 IPVanish has a wide variety of available tunneling protocols.
-You can choose from the following:
+You can choose from:

 OpenVPN (TCP/UDP) – open-source protocol, which still provides first-class security.
-IPVanish allows you to switch between TCP and UDP versions, so there’s room for customization.
-It’s the safest option in the IPVanish arsenal.
 Available on Windows, macOS, and Android.

 IKEv2/IPSec – the most popular mobile device option due to low resource usage, compatibility, and near-instant reconnections on interrupts.
-The security is comparable to that of OpenVPN so that it will fit most tasks.
 Available on all their clients.

 L2TP/IPSec – is a combination of two older protocols, which as a package is considered to be fairly secure.
-That said, it was co-developed by the NSA, so if you’re trying to stay secure, you might reconsider using it.
 Available on Windows and macOS.

-PPTP – heavily outdated tunneling protocol, which is still sometimes used when no other options work.
-Although it has wide compatibility, this should be avoided due to numerous security vulnerabilities that can make your connection less safe.
+PPTP – although it has wide compatibility heavily it's an outdated tunneling protocol, which is still sometimes used when no other options work.
 Available only on Windows.

 It's worth mentioning that there's also an SSTP option, which is available on Windows.
-However, it seems that it’s not working as intended, as I didn't manage to connect to any of their servers using this protocol.
-If it were fixed, this could be a selling point, as this protocol is known to bypass China's Great Firewall.
+However, I didn't manage to connect to any of their servers using this protocol.
+Otherwise, this could be a selling point, as this protocol is known to bypass China's Great Firewall.

 IPVanish does have a standard kill switch that shuts down your internet connection if a link to a VPN server is interrupted.
 However, there are more customization options for it.